duncanmeech/dom/README.md

 # DOM
 https://github.com/duncanmeech/dom

-DList is a small library that I developed to assist with DOM manipulation in a browser running JavaScript.
+DOMArray is a small library that I developed to assist with DOM manipulation in a browser running JavaScript.

 For the types of visualizations and interactive components that I typically develop performance is imperative and popular libraries such as ReactJS or Angular which attempt to conceal the update/render cycle from the programmer result in